bottlerocketjonny/ScrimbaFrontendPath/README.md

 # ScrimbaFrontendPath
-Projects built on the Scrimba frontend path.
+Solo projects built on the Scrimba frontend path.
+All built from scratch using a Figma design file.

 ## Notable deployments